PreEmptive Thoughts from Build 2017

 - Support for .NET Standard and Dotfuscator CE support for VSTS.

 In other words, we also “announced (and released) a broad range software at Build improving Azure, Visual Studio, cross platform application development, and DevOps automation and efficiencies.”
-And you can see our Build 2017 announcement here.

 I think my lasting impression of Build 2017 (and I’ve attended every Build so far) will be that the general awareness – even sophistication – around application risk management concepts and practices has never been higher.
 In fact, in the keynote (see image below) Microsoft noted that a specific key concern developers have is in making sure “their stuff” does not get hacked.